 Happy Tails: We are so much more than the Pound

-Cache Humane Society, has been helping animals in Cache Valley for almost 40 years!
+Cache Humane Society has been helping animals in Cache Valley for over 40 years!

 We were established in 1976 by local animal-lovers who fostered animals in their own homes, barns, and garages.
 After much fundraising, hard work and community support, we opened a new shelter in 2008.
 We have expanded into a 5,000 square foot facility, with dedicated space for education programs, meeting space for potential adopters, and an outdoor play park for our shelter animals.